Landali/PersonalFinanceTracker/README.md

  6. Open two consoles one for server and other for client.
  7. To start the client write on the console inside of the client folder: npm start
  8. Will take a bit to start locally once it starts check the console to get the links provided to go into the app.
 NOTE: In case the app doesn't start by any reason do a hard cache clean on the tab or launch it on incognito.
- 9. To start the server write on the console inside of the server folder: npm start
+ 9. To start the server write on the console inside of the server folder: npm run startDev
  10. Once both projects are running you are ready to start.
 Sequelize will do the neccesary changes on the db once app runs.